rqlite/rqlite/README.md

 *Detailed background on rqlite can be found on [this blog post](http://www.philipotoole.com/replicating-sqlite-using-raft-consensus).
 Note that master represents 2.0 development (which is still in progress), with a new API.
 If you want to work with 1.0 rqlite, you can find it [here](https://github.com/otoolep/rqlite/releases/tag/v1.0).*

-*rqlite* is a distributed system that provides a replicated SQLite database. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a majority of underlying SQLite files, or none at all.
+*rqlite* is a distributed system that provides a replicated SQLite database. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the database is made to a quorum of SQLite files, or none at all.

 ## Building and Running
 *Building rqlite requires Go 1.3 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for managing your version of Go.*